gustavomps9/gustavomps9/README.md

 ### Hi there 👋, my name is Gustavo
-#### I am an IT Student, and the stuff thast I do like the most is Front-End and UI/UX Design!
+#### I am an IT Student, and the stuff that I do like the most is Front-End Development and UI/UX Design!
 I'm a simple guy, I love basketball and I like to code and to design some random stuff.
 I also have a lot of interest in Android Development!

 Skills: HTML / CSS / JS / ANGULAR / WEB DESIGN